AnnaFF/odin-recipes/README.md

 # odin-recipes
-Exercise that is part of The Odin Project
+Exercise that is part of the foundations course in The Odin Project In this exercise I'm putting the materials I learned regarding HTML into practice.